AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 >[!NOTE]
 >
 >The statistics ID and the statistics generated are only valid for this particular session and cannot be accessed across different PSQL sessions.
-The computed statistics are not currently persistent.
-> Also, `COMPUTE STATISTICS` does not support the array or map data types.
+The computed statistics are not currently persistent.<br>Also, `COMPUTE STATISTICS` does not support the array or map data types.
 You can set a `skip_stats_for_complex_datatypes` flag to be notified or error out if the input dataframe has columns with arrays and map data types.
 By default, the flag is set to true.
 To enable notifications or errors, use the following command: `SET skip_stats_for_complex_datatypes = false`.

 The console output appears as seen below.